guolinaileen/OracleDB-Spatial-App/readme.txt

 There is a label which shows the coordinations of the mouse.

-In my homework, I used the database which called Test, the username is scott and password is 12345.
+In my work, I used the database which called Test, the username is scott and password is 12345.
 I changed the database name to csci585, userName is temp585 and password temp585, because they are the names in the sample code.
 I did this for you guys compiling easily.